bshin/fd-atcfwi/README.md

 - pyprind

 ## Citation
-If you use this code for your work, please consider citing the following papers:
+If you use (parts of) this code for your work, please consider citing the following papers:

 ```
 @article{Shin2025a,